UzonnaA/job-tracker-fullstack/README.md

 # 🧾 Job Application Tracker

-A fullstack app to help users stay organized during the job search.
+A full-stack app to help users stay organized during the job search.
 Includes form-based job tracking, tag filtering, visual stats, and full CRUD support.

 Built using technologies and tools you'd find in a real-world software team.
 This includes tests, Docker, and automated CI.